 - This is different from other guides.
 Since this doesn’t really install GMS on the root of the OS, this means that you can remove it at any time.
 Unfortunately, you won’t get any notifications from the apps you install inside of it.

-Let’s get straight to Install GMS on Huawei via VMOS to run Google apps and install Google Play Store:
+Let’s get straight to Install GMS on Huawei via VMOS to run Google apps and install the Google Play Store:

 - First, you need to go to the Settings of your phone.
 Click on Security.
 In the settings, enable Download from Unknown Sources and disable Check App for External Sources.
-If you can’t find these settings, you could always search for them in the search bar on the top of the main settings menu.
+If you can’t find these settings, you could always search for them in the search bar at the top of the main settings menu.